 Perhaps surprisingly, bakers have a history of being analytics pioneers, from the first business application ever to the latest in-memory technology.

-In 1951, the J. Lyons company, famous for their tea-shops throughout the UK, built and used the LEO “Lyons Electronic Organizer” computer they had built to run the very first business application ever: bakery valuations.
+In 1951, the J. Lyons company, famous for their tea-shops throughout the UK, built and used the LEO “Lyons Electronic Office” computer they had built to run the very first business application ever: bakery valuations.

 LEO was a massive, valve-powered computer that occupied 5000 sq.ft. of space.
 It used sixty-four 5ft-long mercury tubes, each weighing half a ton, to provide just 8.75 Kb of memory.